jadzeidan/user-guides/docs/bitbox01/Other/bitbox01_backup.md

 **Caution:** This page is not required to use your Bitbox01 and is provided for instructional purposes.
 ## To recover real funds
-A standalone version of this page can be downloaded from <a href="https://github.com/digitalbitbox/html_backup">Github</a> and run offline.
+A standalone version of this page can be downloaded from [Github](https://github.com/digitalbitbox/html_backup) and run offline.
 See the README on Github for instructions.

 > **If you want to recover real funds, please download the page from Github and run offline!**